 If a child swallows a rodenticide, you should immediately call 911!
 It is recommended to clear the child’s mouth and give them a small amount of water or milk to drink.

 Risk To Pets

 Leaving rat poison around your house or outside space causes a large risk to your family pet that may consume it.
 Cats and dogs are curious animals and they usually don’t mind having an additional snack – and that’s what rodenticides will look like to them.
 Pets can also often reach objects that should technically be difficult to reach for them.
 And considering that a lot of times your pet is probably wandering unattended, there is a huge chance of them finding rat poison even in your “hidden” spots.
 Rat poison and pets just don’t mix together!

 Some rat poison kills the rodents within hours, and some within days.
 This means that none of the rat poisons kill the animal immediately, which then allows them to travel back to their hiding spots.
 Sometimes, rodents can die inside your walls or other hidden spaces and cause a terrible odor.
 Moreover, this also means that at some point you will have to remove the dead rat, which if not disposed of correctly can increase your risk for contracting a number of diseases that the rat may be carrying.

 Alternatives To Rat Poison

 Rat poison is not the only way of dealing with rats – there are lots of alternatives available on the market!
-If you don’t want to put your family and pets at risk and want to deal with a rodent infestation in a humane way, you may want to consider these options:
+If you don’t want to put your family and pets at risk and want to deal with a rodent infestation in a quick-kill way, you may want to consider these options: